risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-generated-columns.md

 A generated column in a table is slightly different from one in a source.

-A generated column in a table is stored in the created table, and computed when it is inserted or updated.
+- A generated column in a table is stored in the created table, and computed when it is inserted.
 This is equivalent to the `STORED` type of generated columns in PostgreSQL.
+If a table contains a generated column, the table cannot be updated or deleted in RisingWave.

-A generated column in a source is not stored in the created source, and is computed when the source is queried.
+- A generated column in a source is not stored in the created source, and is computed when the source is queried.
 This is equivalent to the `VIRTUAL` type of generated columns in PostgreSQL.